andrey-skl/vk-scrobbler/readme.md

 3. Load extension as unpacked from `dist` folder.
 4. Make some changes, reload extension in browser (`chrome://extensions`) and test it manually.
 5. Run tests by `npm test`
+6. Run linting by `npm run lint`
-4. Commit to your fork and send pull request
+7. Commit to your fork and send pull request